 An operator's access group affects what the operator can do in the application.
-In addition to the access group, several fields in the operator record influence how the application handles assignment of work to the user.
+In addition to the access group, three fields in the operator record influence how the application handles assignment of work to the user.

 - Work group

 - In many implementations, it is more efficient for the application to set values in the operator record during the authentication process than it is to have an administrator manually maintain these records.
 These rules must be configured as part of the authentication mechanism for your site.
 For more information, see More about Authentication Services.

 - When setting your system-wide security parameters, keep in mind that allowing more than one concurrent login by the same operator might negatively impact some Customer Service application and chat features.
 In such situations, Pega recommends limiting the number of concurrent sessions to 1.
 For information, see Specifying the number of concurrent sessions.
 If you set this value to 1, you can still set the maximum number of concurrent Chat and messaging conversations to a value greater than 1.
 For information, see Defining chat and messaging settings for an operator and Configuring chat and messaging queues.

 The work group setting in the operator record affects how the application delivers work to the operator.

 - Review the Operator record.

 - Determine the rules for assigning a work group to an operator or the role that multiple operators hold.

 - Log in by using an administrator account.

 - In the header of Dev Studio, click .